TiendaNube/api-docs/resources/product_variant.md

 #### HTTP status code

 `200`: All `ProductVariant`s in the request have been updated.
-Complete updated `ProductVariant` array is returned.
+Complete updated `ProductVariant` collection is returned.
 `404`: `Product` with ID `#{product_id}` was not found.
 `422`: Changes are not processable because some of the above preconditions has not been met.